RIKEN-RCCS/lens3/v2/doc/user-guide.md

 * Access keys have expiration.
 * Rich features are dropped.
 * Some locks in accessing a database are omitted.
-Operations by Lens3-Reg and the administrator tool is sloppy.
+Operations by Registrar and the administrator tool is sloppy.
-* MC commands are directly invoked from Lens3-Reg to change the setting of a MinIO instance.
-MC commands were invoked at Lens3-Mux in v1.1.
+* MC commands are directly invoked from Registrar to change the setting of a MinIO instance.
+MC commands were invoked at Multiplexer in v1.1.